varpstar/kotlin-android/jetpackComposeBasics/Readme.md

 ## Projects

-1**Soothe application** - Implement a realistic app design based on mocks provided by a designer.
+1. **Soothe application** - Implement a realistic app design based on mocks provided by a designer.
 MySoothe is a well-being app that lists various ways to improve your body and mind.
 It contains a section that lists your favorite collections, and a section with physical exercises

    _Features_:
    - Lazy grids